 Market participants should use CRT instruments in a manner consistent with the overall risk management framework approved by their board of directors or equivalent senior management body, and implemented by their senior management.
 Before entering the CRT market, policies and responsibilities governing CRT instruments use should be clearly defined, including the purposes for which these transactions are to be undertaken.
 These policies should be reviewed as business and market circumstances change, for example as the firm enters into increasingly complex transactions.
-Senior management at all levels should enforce them.
+Senior management should approve procedures and controls to implement these policies and management at all levels should enforce them.
 Senior management should have access to appropriate management information systems covering the extent of CRT transactions undertaken by the firm.